 Amazon says that “offers you see may depend on the amount of work you’ve done recently, the work you’ve reserved in the future, whether you’ve cancelled a lot of work, your Delivery Qualify, and your Reliability.”

-So if you aren’t getting many offers, try to increase your ratings.
+If you aren’t getting many offers, try to increase your ratings.
 Consider instant offers if you can’t get regular offers, and check back with the app regularly to see when warehouses release new hours.

 You can potentially get more reserved offers by using preferred scheduling, a perk unlocked at rewards level 2.